 What is a lefreQue

 Saxophone- and flute player Hans Kuijt at first invented the lefreQue for the saxophone, being unsatisfied with the sound quality of even the very best instruments.
-He concluded that all connections between the different parts of a wind instrument have a negative influence on the sound quality and tuning.
+He concluded that the connection between the mouthpiece and the neck of his instrument had a negative influence on the sound quality and tuning.
 Cork is a material that absorbs sound.
-You can use it perfectly to fit a mouth piece airtight to the instrument but at the same time, the properties of cork are such that it obstructs proper transmission of the required sound from the mouthpiece to the instrument.
-It actually mutes sound.
-LefreQue solves these problems.
+You can use it perfectly to fit a mouth piece airtight to the instrument but at the same time, the properties of cork are such that it obstructs proper transmission of vibrations from the mouthpiece to the body of the instrument.
+LefreQue soundbridges solve these problems by providing a free passage for those vibrations.

 For all wind instruments